rudydelorenzo/beelicious/README.md

 5. Profit!

 ---
-_NOTE: Beelicious has only been tested on macOS.
+_NOTE: Beelicious has only been tested on macOS running Python 2.7.
 It'll work on other platforms as well, but the setup will differ slightly from what's indicated in the instructions above_